Creating texture and pattern with stitch

 In the end, I cut out the whole scuffed area of the skateboard and built up the scuffs with stitches.
 I also used a little bit of running stitch to indicate the lettering that hadn’t been worn away.

 I like a tight colour palette and I chose generally not to crisscross the stitches as I wanted it to look graphic and intentional, not messy.

 When Violet came to sit for her portrait (pictured below) she put on her shirt covered with tiny scull and cross bones especially.
 It would have been a much longer project if I had interpreted the pattern literally.
 Instead, I hinted at the pattern with white cross stitches and used dark toned threads to indicate the folds and construction of the shirt.
 I feel the folds in the shirt really convey how Violet is sitting and add to the likeness.

 The pattern on my pincushion portrait (pictured above) is cut from a piece of blue/grey organza, which is laid underneath a piece of cream organza.
 It is secured in place by a cream running stitch.
-I have then used a few cross stitches to help extenuate the pattern and also indicate the construction of the actual pincushion, which is tiny needlepoint.
+I have then used a few cross stitches to accentuate the pattern and also indicate the construction of the actual pincushion, which is tiny needlepoint.

 When I first made this piece I used a much darker blue thread for the cross stitches but it took away the very two tone nature of the piece so I unpicked them and started again.

 A focus on content and concept

 Richard McVetis: As a child I would create entire worlds on the back pages of my school exercise book, building and destroying futuristic cities with a black ballpoint pen.

 I found this method of drawing with black ink very satisfying and my interest in this continued right through to college; I love the idea that with pen and ink you are able to explore and create different subtleties in texture.